A guide to the most iconic buildings, famous architects and famous landmarks in Barcelona, Spain

 Along with nearby Casa Amatller and Casa Leo Morera, Casa Battlo comprises a so-called “Block of Discord” – prominent modernist houses located on the same block.

-This Gaudí designed building is one of the main tourist attractions in Barcelona.
-It is without any doubt one of the top Gaudi Houses in Barcelona.
+This Gaudí designed building is one of the main tourist attractions in Spain, and one of Barcelona’s most iconic buildings.
+It is without any doubt one of the top Gaudi Houses in Barcelona!

 3. Casa Amatller

 Right next to Casa Battlo you’ll find Casa Amatller, a Catalan modernistic building that is often ignored by tourists because of its more famous neighbor.